 The first accuses the other of not providing enough qualified leads and the other accuses the first of not providing enough concise information on existing customers and on the various contacts established.

-But how do you reconcile the two❓
+But how do you unite the two on common growth objectives?

 Here is a good starting point to establish some ground for to bring your team to work closer together.